ReconCycle/reconcycle.github.io/docs/urdf_converter/instalation.rst

 Docker
 ------

-Docker repository source is available `hier <https://github.com/ReconCycle/urdf-from-step-docker>`_ and can be build localy:
+The Docker repository source is available `here <https://github.com/ReconCycle/urdf-from-step-docker>`_ and can be built locally:

 .. code-block:: bash